-I meet her at dusk, after she’s settled in for the day in her city apartment.
-She’s wearing one of those loose, sleeveless shirts that’s standard attire for the local coffeehouse after noontime yoga.
+I meet her at dusk after she’s settled in for the day in her city apartment.
+She’s wearing one of those loose, sleeveless shirts that are standard attire for the local coffeehouse after noontime yoga.
 It reads in bold white letters, “Love All, Trust Few, Do Harm To None” — a Shakespeare reference that verifies her as a true thespian.

 The surprise is that she’s startlingly approachable.

 Her Tallahassee warmth and charm (she was born in sunny Florida), mixed with the magnetism of a New York City showgirl, instantly makes you want to know her better.

 Thankfully, the author of The M Word and founder of Ziva Meditation is open enough to share her very earliest beginnings with me.

 “Well, my mom likes to joke that I was born on stage because she was in a teaching hospital for her delivery, so there was a whole class of nurses watching my birth.”

 “No,” I laugh, imagining a bunch of blue scrubs and white coats watching her birth like you’d view a performance.
 “Are you serious?”

 She has to tame her own laughter in order to respond.

 How To Put Yourself in an Accelerated Cycle of GrowthBy Vishen Lakhiani

 By the end of this Masterclass, you will walk away with the tools and techniques you need to automate your personal growth and unlock your extraordinary potential.Reserve My Spot